camunda/camunda-docs/docs/product-manuals/clients/build-your-own-client.md

   --data "{\"client_id\":\"${ZEEBE_CLIENT_ID}\",\"client_secret\":\"${ZEEBE_CLIENT_SECRET}\",\"audience\":\"zeebe.camunda.io\",\"grant_type\":\"client_credentials\"}" | sed 's/.*access_token":"\([^"]*\)".*/\1/' )
 ```

-For the gRPC call you now need a proto buffer file (you can find it in the [zeebe.io repository](https://raw.githubusercontent.com/camunda-cloud/zeebe/develop/gateway-protocol/src/main/proto/gateway.proto)):
+4. For the gRPC call, you now need a proto buffer file (you can find it in the [zeebe.io repository](https://raw.githubusercontent.com/camunda-cloud/zeebe/develop/gateway-protocol/src/main/proto/gateway.proto)):

 ```bash
 curl -sSL https://raw.githubusercontent.com/camunda-cloud/zeebe/develop/gateway-protocol/src/main/proto/gateway.proto > /tmp/gateway.proto
 ```

-Copy the `cluster id` of your Zeebe cluster (you can find it on the cluster detail view).
-Now you have all data together to execute the gRPC call and get the status (change the `cluster id` variable with your own `cluster id`):
+5. Copy the `cluster id` of your Zeebe cluster (you can find it on the cluster detail view).
+Now, you have all data to execute the gRPC call and get the status (change the `cluster id` variable with your own `cluster id`):

 ```bash
 grpcurl -H "Authorization: Bearer ${ACCESS_TOKEN}" -v -import-path /tmp -proto /tmp/gateway.proto $CLUSTER_ID.zeebe.camunda.io:443 gateway_protocol.Gateway/Topology
 ```

-You should now get a similar response:
+6. You should now get a similar response to the following:

 ```bash
 Resolved method descriptor: